Class AbstractConverter

 convert

-primitive type, so it may not provide the accuracy normally required by this method contract.
+Performs a unit conversion on the given number.
+The default implementation delegates to the version working ondoubleprimitive type, so it may not provide the accuracy normally required by this method contract.
 Linear conversions should override this method.- Specified by:

-in interfaceUnitConverter
+convertin interfaceUnitConverter

 -